top of page

 S.O.S. was originally commissioned by Ensemble Onix and revised in collaboration with Ensamble Nuevo de México.

 S.O.S. is a distress call that works very well because it is very easy to identify on the radio or telegraph, which also makes it ideal as a musical theme, since it allows you to keep track of its presentation and development.
-This piece is not only intended to communicate an aesthetic message, but can be interpreted from beginning to end, note by note, accent by accent, as a coded message, as a plea for help in 6 languages.
+This piece is not only intended to communicate an aesthetic message but can be interpreted from beginning to end, note by note, accent by accent, as a coded message, as a plea for help in six languages.

 DISCOGRAPHY